A-safarji/MTA-EDA/README.md

 * Identify how to improve traffics and delays on crowded stations that waste commuters time.

-* Identify un-busy trains and buses to support crowds.
+* Identify un-busy trains and buses to support crowded stations.

 ### Objective and Goal: